himasai97/Tableau-Vizualizations/README.md

 # Tableau-Vizualizations

-All the tableau visualizations that I have worked on are presented in this repo
+Some of the interesting tableau visualizations that I have worked on are presented in this repo